siggisv/remotemo/docs/API_design.md

   remoTemo::Config& remoTemo::Config::cleanup_all(bool cleanup_all);
   ```
   - If `true`, then the destructor of the `remoTemo::Temo` object will handle
-    cleaning up all SDL-resources it used and then call `SDL_Quit()` to clean
+    cleaning up all its resources and then call `SDL_Quit()` to clean
     up all SDL subsystems.

     > **Warning**
-    > It will clean up any window, renderer and texture it used, no matter if
+    > It will clean up (i.e close, remove and/or delete) any window, renderer
-    > it did created them itself or they were passed to it.
+    > and texture it used, no matter if it did created them itself or they
+    > were passed to it.

   - If `false`, then it will only clean up those resources it did create (but
     none of those you passed to it).
 You must then handle cleaning up those